jayachandra27/FunctionalBundle/README.md

 The main foucs of this library is to Test and document all the methods available in all libraries/toolkits and how a same problem can be solved with the help of 3 different libraries/toolkits with Scala as base language.

-Docmentation of all the libraries/toolkits can be found below-
+Documentation of all the libraries/toolkits can be found below-

 Scala3/Dotty - https://dotty.epfl.ch/